 Anishinaabe Healing Stories on Racial Justice

 At the Native Justice Coalition we are passionate about sharing our stories, healing, and racial justice.
 This project emphasizes public story sharing on racism to bring voice and visibility to our people and communities.
 If grant funds are available we plan to digitally record all the stories into documentaries for community resources.
-Concurrently, if requested by the community we will offer private story sharing opportunities as some people may not feel safe to share publically.
+If requested by the community we will offer private story sharing opportunities as some people may not feel safe to share publicly.

 This project brings a much needed resource on racial justice to our rural and remote Anishinaabe communities.
 Often in racial justice work Native people are not included in conversations, projects, and various initiatives.
 The Native Justice Coalition works diligently to break down this barrier and center Native people in racial justice work.
 We will be culturally sensitive and address this work inside of a social justice and Anishinaabe led framework.
 With this foundation we can address current injustices and generational trauma due to being survivors of genocide.
 In turn, this will provide healing for our communities and empower our people.